Divorce Coaching

 While I often work as an individual coach for one party, my specialty is joint or neutral coaching for both parties.
 In the 150+ divorces I have been involved with, approximately 80% have been the one-coach model.
 You can think of a neutral coach as being an individual coach for two, both parties have full confidentiality.
 And my role is to help both clients achieve all of the goals described above.

-Neutrality also means that I am bringing my mediation/facilitation skills to the fore and facilitating group meetings as well as working behind the scenes to ensure a professional group that is functioning as a team.
+Neutrality also means that I am bringing my mediation/facilitation skills to the fore and facilitating group meetings as well as working behind the scenes to ensure the professional group is functioning as a team.
 As a neutral coach I am often delegated the responsibility of working directly with both parties to address transition issues (for example, how do we tell the children?
 How do we achieve separation while we work on the divorce?
 How do we manage our anger?) and develop the parenting plan.

 Collaborative divorce is a specific process where a team of divorce support professionals representing the main components of divorce (legal, financial, and emotional) work with you and your spouse to achieve agreements reflective of everyone’s needs.

 While you retain your own attorney during this type of divorce; all the involved professionals function as a team, use processes to promote effective communication between partners, and work to preserve the positive aspects of the relationship so that the odds for long-term cooperation is improved.
-This approach has been shown to yield long lasting benefits; making agreements that will be kept rather than broken.
+This approach has been shown to yield long-lasting benefits; making agreements that will be kept rather than broken.

 Collaborative Divorce professional teams are developed to meet the specific needs of the couple.
 I function as part of the Collaborative Divorce Team.
 When you and your spouse meet with all or parts of the team, I work to encourage respectful listening, help each of you gain perspective on other points of view, and assist in formulating goals for your individual futures.
-If children are involved, I help you both prioritize their needs.
+If children are involved, I will help you both prioritize their needs.

 I am a Fellow of the Collaborative Law Institute of Illinois and adhere to the Principles and Guidelines of Collaborative Family Law.

-Pre-Divorce Process Consultation
+Pre-Divorce Consultation

 • When one party wants a divorce and the other doesn’t or isn’t sure yet